|

 contract needs Arabic numerals, and the Appendices need alphabetic

-numerals, you can achieve all of these with section breaks.
+numerals, you can achieve all of these with Section breaks.

 | Different paper sizes.
 If you want a document to contain one

-between the pages.
+between the pages. |

-| Different margins.
 If the first page of a letter needs a

-need a section break in the document.
+should not use a Section break in the document.
+A

 | Columns.
 You can use Word's newspaper column feature in the

-middle of a page, and place section breaks before and after the multiple
+middle of a page, and place Section breaks before and after the multiple

 columns.
 If you have text prepared and put it into a column format, word

-will automatically put in the section breaks. |
+will automatically put in the Section breaks.
+Note that for many

 | Document protection.
 You can apply different protection